Can basal and squamous cell skin cancers be prevented?

 Limiting ultraviolet (UV) exposure

-The most important way to lower your risk of basal and squamous cell skin cancers is to limit your exposure to UV radiation.
+The most important way to lower your risk of basal and squamous cell skin cancers is to limit your exposure to UV rays.
 Practice sun safety when you are outdoors.
 Simply staying in the shade is one of the best ways to limit your UV exposure.
 If you are going to be in the sun, “Slip!
 Slop!
-Slap!… and Wrap” is a catch phrase that can help you remember some of the key steps you can take to protect yourself from UV rays:
+Slap! ®… and Wrap” is a catch phrase that can help you remember some of the key steps you can take to protect yourself from UV rays:

 - Slip on a shirt.